Royal Irish Academy of Music

 The Royal Irish Academy of Music (RIAM) in Dublin, Ireland, is one of Europe's oldest music conservatoires, specialising in classical music and the Irish harp.
 It is located in a Georgian building on Westland Row in Dublin.
 An institution which offers tuition from age 4 up to doctorate level, the RIAM has taught music performers and composers who have gone on to acclaim on the world stage.
-It is an associate college of the University of Dublin, Trinity College.
+It is an associate college of the University of Dublin, Trinity College Dublin.

 History

 The RIAM was founded in 1848 by a group of music enthusiasts including John Stanford (father of Charles Villiers Stanford), Richard Michael Levey, and Joseph Robinson.
 It was originally located in the former Antient Concert Rooms on Pearse Street, then at 18 St Stephens Green, and moved to its present address in 36 Westland Row in 1871.
 The following year it was granted the right to use the title "Royal".
 Its teaching staff includes many international and national prizewinners, members of the National Symphony Orchestra of Ireland and the RTÉ Concert Orchestra and many individuals whose names have become synonymous with music education in Ireland.

 The RIAM is a unique institution in the Irish context and doesn't follow the typical European conservatoire model.
 Since its foundation, it has developed to become a place of relevance and inspiration for musicians, reaching to over 50,000 each year.
 In the course of its history, the RIAM has led the music education of over 1,000,000 musicians in Ireland.

 During the COVID-19 pandemic in Ireland, the RIAM cancelled its spring and summer examinations in line with the 12 March decision by the government to close schools and universities.
 In April, the RIAM announced that it was implementing an online system for exams.
 In response to social distancing measures, the RIAM also organised live stream performances and developed instructional content for its YouTube channel.

+In September 2023, the RIAM opened its new concert hall, the Whyte Hall, a 300 seater venue which purports to be "Dublin’s only purpose-built chamber music recital hall".